Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 When the water in your aquarium turns cloudy and your beloved fish disappear into a hazy fog it is easy to get frustrated.
 Sometimes the reasons why your tank went from fish heaven to fish apocalypse may be as clouded as the tank water itself.

 Rest assured, tank water does not change so drastically without reason.
 This means you probably did something wrong.
 But it also means that, once you understand your mistake, you can change your tank management practices and greatly reduce the chances of it happening again.

-In this article you will read about five common reasons fish tanks turn cloudy.
+In this article, you will read about five common reasons fish tanks turn cloudy.
 One or several of these causes may be at the root of what has happened to your tank.
-In many cases these problems are easy to solve, and if you act soon enough your fish should pull through without any trouble.
+In many cases, these problems are easy to solve, and if you act soon enough your fish should pull through without any trouble.

-Throughout this article you will see two pieces of advice repeated no matter the cause of your cloudy water.
+Throughout this article, you will see two pieces of advice repeated no matter the cause of your cloudy water.
 First, you need to perform a partial water change.
 This will dilute the dissolved chemicals and waste in the water and make it a safer environment for your fish.

 Second, use a gravel vacuum to clean the gravel and remove as much of the fish waste and decaying matter as possible.
 When this junk is left to accumulate on the substrate it can eventually cause tank-wide issues.
-With most of the good vacuum systems you can change the water and clean the gravel at the same time.
+With most of the good vacuum systems, you can change the water and clean the gravel at the same time.